 Continues addressing the concepts of health information management covered in Health Record Content 1 including components of the content, use and structure of non-hospital healthcare data.
 Audit available.

 HIM 182.
 Health Care Delivery Systems.
 3 Credits.

 Explains the past, present, and future influences on the delivery of health care.
 Covers provider organizations and settings in health care, financing of health care, causes and characteristics of health care utilization in the Unites States, regulation and monitoring of health care systems and ethical issues associated with health care technology.
 Audit available.

-Covers classification of diseases and current reimbursement systems utilizing ICD-10-CM.
+Covers classification of diseases and current reimbursement systems utilizing ICD-9-CM and ICD-10-CM.
 Prerequisite: HIM 131.
 Audit available.

 HIM 271.
 Quality Improvement in Healthcare.
 3 Credits.

 Covers medical staff organization, physician credentialing, and quality improvement techniques in the healthcare setting.
 Audit available.

 Principles of personnel supervision and management of a health information department.
 Audit available.

 Continues skill development for ICD-9 and ICD-10 coding of diagnostic and procedural statements utilizing applications of coding and reporting standards.
 Prerequisite: HIM 270.
 Audit available.